MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 ### Get audit logs details

 Natasha checks the audit logs, looking for any unusual or unauthorized actions performed by the user.
-She checks the date and time of each action, the status (success or failure), the target object (e.g., file, user, group), and the client IP address.
+She checks the date and time of each action, the status (success or failure), the target object (for example, file, user, group), and the client IP address.
 She also checks the correlation ID for each action, which can be used for further investigation.

 She uses the following prompts to get the information she needs: